prismatic-obloquy/unit-driver/README.md

 That said, the `UD_` and `UDA_` exports are changed as little as possible, to keep porting minimal.
 `_UD_` can change whenever is convenient, which is part of why you shouldn't use it.

+## Contributing

+It's great that you want to contribute!
+I'm not really sure how to accept that yet, though -- unlike Chattor I don't really want to invest the effort into making this a Proper Open-Source Project.
+Raise an issue or file a pull request, as normal.

+Alternatively, you could help by writing documentation.
+Write up an introductory blogpost, cover some niche use case, etc.
+If I like it, I'll link it from this README.